Inedo/inedo-docs/ProGet/packages/package-statistics.md

 ### Advanced Reporting  {#advanced-reporting data-title="Advanced Reporting"}

 For more advanced analysis of package downloads, you can query the `ProGet SQL` Server database directly.
 Each download record is stored in the `PackageDownloads` table.

-### Recording dependencies with pgscan

-[pgscan](https://github.com/Inedo/pgscan) is a simple open-source command-line tool for publishing dependencies used by a package when it is built.

-It can be trivially added to an OtterScript plan in BuildMaster to publish this information:

-    # Build MyLibrary
-    DotNet::Build MyLibrary.csproj
-    (
-        Configuration: Release
-    );

-    # Publish dependencies of MyLibrary to the proget.local server
-    Exec
-    (
-        FileName: pgscan.exe
-        Arguments: publish --input=MyLibrary.csproj --package-feed=Libraries --proget-url=https://proget.local --consumer-package-source=Libraries --consumer-package-version=$ReleaseNumber
-    );